 → Switch to use a single DNS entry with multivalue answers.
 This has been tested with load tests and shows better distribution of requests.

-As a long term solution:
+As a longterm solution:

 → Migrate to ELB – elastic load balancer which does real load balancing.

-We implemented the fix to switch to multivalue DNS we also ensured that the limits calculation of the proxies takes into account the possibility of uneven distribution of requests due to the DNS round robin mechanism.
+We implemented the fix to switch to multivalue DNS; we also ensured that the limits calculation of the proxies took into account the possibility of uneven distribution of requests due to the DNS round robin mechanism.
 After our fixes/help the next few shows were really smooth and producers were no longer getting complains from the viewers about their impossibility to vote.
 That felt great after all the sweat we’ve put into this performance tuning.